 Manager of Attorney Talent - Litigation and Intellectual Property Practice Groups

 The Manager of Attorney Talent is the first contact for people initiatives for the Litigation and Intellectual Property (IP) Practice Groups in the Americas and is responsible for understanding and assisting those populations.
-The Manager oversees various aspects of on-the-job attorney development strategies, including, but not limited to, staffing initiatives, retention initiatives, feedback and review systems, mentoring systems, counseling and transitions, and onboarding and off boarding of attorneys in the Litigation and IP Practice Groups in the Americas.
+The Manager oversees various aspects of on-the-job attorney development strategies, including, but not limited to, staffing initiatives, retention initiatives, feedback and review systems, mentoring systems, counseling and transitions, and onboarding and offboarding of attorneys in the Litigation and IP Practice Groups in the Americas.
 The Manager will report into and work with the Director of Attorney Talent – Americas and will coordinate with the Global People and Professional Development teams to ensure consistency among the various Practice Groups in the Americas and Globally.
 The Manager will interact and provide additional support to the Partner in charge of Practice Group Administration, Practice Group Leaders (PGLs), Practice Area Leaders (PALs), and the Global Practice Group Managers.
 In addition, he or she will work closely and interact regularly with other members of the People team.
 This position will not have any direct reports.
-However, he or she will provide supervisory support as needed to the Coordinator – Attorney Talent.

 - Manage the feedback and review (Pathways) processes for associates and counsel.